open-guides/og-aws/README.md

     * Sometimes, the AWS billing console times out or is too slow to use.
 In such case, third-party tools (like [Ice](https://github.com/Netflix/ice) — see above) may be a better option.
 * AWS’s [Trusted Advisor ](https://aws.amazon.com/premiumsupport/trustedadvisor/)is another service that can help with cost concerns.
 * Don’t be shy about asking your account manager for guidance in reducing your bill.
 It’s their job to keep you happily using AWS.
-* **Tagging for cost visibility**: As the infrastructure grows, a key part of managing costs is understanding where they lie.
+* **Tagging for cost visibility:** As the infrastructure grows, a key part of managing costs is understanding where they lie.
 It’s strongly advisable to [tag resources](https://aws.amazon.com/blogs/aws/resource-groups-and-tagging/), and as complexity grows, group them effectively.
 If you [set up billing allocation appropriately](http://aws.amazon.com/blogs/aws/aws-cost-allocation/), you can then get visibility into expenses according to organization, product, individual engineer, or any other way that is helpful.
 * If you need to do custom analysis of raw billing data or want to feed it to a third party cost analysis service, [enable](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/detailed-billing-reports.html#turnonreports) the [detailed billing report](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/detailed-billing-reports.html#detailed-billing-report) feature.
 * Multiple Amazon accounts can be linked for billing purposes using the [Consolidated Billing](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/consolidated-billing.html) feature.
 Large enterprises may need complex billing structures depending on ownership and approval processes.